 Purpose of a Complaint Letter

-A complaint letter is important in terms of raising issues concerning mostly of product or service quality.
+The main purpose of a complaint letter is to ensure that an establishment or any other entity will be made aware of the discrepancies, inconsistencies, weaknesses and/or loopholes of their services and other offerings.
 From our Complaint Letter Samples, you could also imply that writing complaint letters maintain good relations and civil ties with each individual.

 Here are main purposes of a complaint letter: